 Not only will our corporate team provide you with several site layout and design plans, we also deliver all the supplies and equipment you need to get up and running – for a complete turnkey solution.
 With pre-established, system-wide brand guidelines, you don’t have to worry about decorating the space yourself or spending thousands of dollars buying your own furnishings and décor.

-3. Opening Inventory for a Children’s Hair Salon
+3. Opening Inventory and Supplies for a Children’s Hair Salon

 Many salon owners choose to include a retail portion in their business, which creates an additional revenue stream.
 However, without the right guidance, expertise or wholesale buying power, it’s easy to overpay for these products or invest in the wrong categories or brands.

-The actual cost of initial inventory will vary widely, but a fully-stocked retail section is often several thousands of dollars.
+The actual cost of initial inventory and supplies will vary widely, but a fully-stocked salon will often spend $12,000 or more.
 For Pigtails & Crewcuts franchisees, initial inventory typically costs $5,000 to $10,000.
 Driving additional sales per transaction, our retail sections typically account for 10 percent of unit revenue.